 Who Was Invented Running?

 No one invented running.
-It was an evolution of human explosion.
+It was an evolution of the human explosion.

 Running is a sport where a man keeps his shoes on his feet with ropes and cloth.
-It was invented by Thomas Running in 1748 when he discovered that the wind behind him could make him move faster, which was accompanied by heat loss.
-The warmth of the air accompanied him made him warm faster.
+Running was invented by Thomas Running in 1748 when he discovered that the wind behind him could make him move faster, which was accompanied by heat loss.
+The warmth of the air accompanying him made him warm faster.

 The wrong boots were tied to the ankle to prevent the cloth from slipping off the feet.
 This was in contrast to the current practice of tying your foot as you do.
 Increased speed has resulted in poor transitions and significant gaps between exposed skin.

-We found out that Marathon’s most famous runner was a delegate who walked barefoot in many places.
+We discovered that Marathon’s most famous runner was a delegate who walked barefoot in many places.
 His body temperature would drop, and his shoes would not stay on.